Category Archives: Social Sciences

 You’ll find domain-specific material designed to meet Common Core Standards in social studies, along with adapted and differentiated materials that deal with a broad array of conceptual knowledge in the social sciences.
 See the Taxonomies page for more about this category.

-Cultural Literacy: Fine Arts
+Cultural Literacy: Ethics

 If you find typos in this document, I would appreciate a notification.
 And, as always, if you find this material useful in your practice, I would be grateful to hear what you think of it.
 I seek your peer review.